 It’s June, and school is out for summer!
-We’ve prepared a Summer Safety Guide with tips on the best ways to keep your kids safe and healthy.
+We’ve prepared a Summer Safety Tips Guide with ideas on the best ways to keep your kids safe and healthy.

 Keeping Kids Safe

 Fortunately, there are many things we as parents can do to keep our kids safe.
-We all know the importance of wearing sunscreen to avoid harmful burns.
-Here are a few other suggestions for keeping your summer safe.
-Use our guide to summer fun safety to make sure your kids keep safe all summer long.
+The best way is to know the dangers and take steps to avoid them.
+We’ve put together a few suggestions for keeping your kids safe and healthy.
+Use our guide to summer safety tips to make sure your kids keep safe all summer long.

 Two of the leading causes of injury and death for children younger than age 14 are falls and drowning.
 Some simple steps can prevent many, if not most, of these accidents.